 The prescribed course textbooks are not included in the course fee.
 All other course notes and material are included.

-The course is presented on the latest version of 3D Studio Max and Mental Ray Software Platform.
+The course is presented using the latest version of 3D Studio Max and Mental Ray Software Platform.

 Free educational software is available for download.

-Everything you need to successfully complete the course is provided for on Campus during your sessions.
+Everything you need to successfully complete the course is provided on campus during your sessions.

-All enrolled students can book and use the Institutions's fully equipped studios and practice room to complete their practical projects during the course.
+All enrolled students can book and use the Institutions's fully equipped studios and practice rooms to complete their practical projects during the course.

-If you want to gain more experience in 3D Modeling & Animation, excel at the software used in the course and be able to complete assessment tasks remotely, it is strongly recommended that you have access to your own DAW setup.
+If you want more experience in 3D Modeling & Animation, become proficient in the software used in the course and be able to complete assessment tasks remotely, it is strongly recommended that you have access to your own DAW setup.

 Registered students qualify for up to 50% student discount on software and hardware.